getodk/docs/docs/guide-testing-forms.rst

 +--------------------------------------------------+--------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------+
 | Notes                                            |                                                              | Removing access for testing App Users once real data collection begins can prevent test data from being unintentionally submitted          | Data collectors must be very careful when selecting 'Real' vs. 'Practice', as all form submissions will be stored in one dataset | Ensure devices and ODK Collect are configured correctly and data collectors do not submit real data to test project   |
 +--------------------------------------------------+--------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------+

+Each of the methods described plays an important and complementary role in form testing.
+Whether it's refining form design through ODK Drafts, simulating realistic training scenarios with a dedicated testing App User, adding a 'practice or real' question, or creating a distinct Test Project — each approach significantly bolsters the integrity of your data collection project.
+Effectively leveraging these methods not only enhances the reliability and accuracy of your forms but also cultivates a sense of confidence among form developers, data managers, and fieldworkers.
+By integrating these testing strategies, you can lay the foundation for success in your data collection projects, ensuring they are resilient and reliable.